Discover the Many Fascinating Worlds of Perspective

 In this book series, we wish to spark interest in visual and optical perspective, advance the subject by popularising it, and showcase the powers and capacities of related visual, imaging, and spatial concepts.

-The monograph has eight planned volumes:
+The monograph has six planned volumes:

 1. Past, Present, and Future of Visual and Optical Perspective